Tim McCoy: Early career

-That same year, he was asked by the head of Famous Players-Lasky, Jesse L. Lasky, to provide American Indian extras for the Western extravaganza, The Covered Wagon (1923).
-He brought hundreds of Indians to the Utah location and served as technical advisor on the film.
+That same year, he was asked by the head of Famous Players–Lasky, Jesse L. Lasky, to provide American Indian extras for the Western extravaganza, The Covered Wagon (1923).
+He brought hundreds of Indians to the Utah location and served as a technical advisor on the film.
 After filming was completed, McCoy was asked to bring a much smaller group of Indians to Hollywood, for a stage presentation preceding each showing of the film.

 McCoy's stage show was popular, running eight months in Hollywood and several more months in London and Paris.
 McCoy returned to his Wyoming ranch, but Irving Thalberg of MGM soon signed him to a contract to star in a series of outdoor adventures and McCoy rose to stardom.
 His first MGM feature was War Paint (1926), featuring epic scenes of the Wind River Indians on horseback, staged by McCoy and director Woody Van Dyke.
-(Footage from War Paint was reused in many low-budget westerns, well into the 1950s.)War Paint set the tone for future McCoy westerns, in that Indians were always portrayed sympathetically, and never as bloodthirsty savages.
+(Footage from |War Paint was reused in many low-budget Westerns, well into the 1950s.)

+War Paint set the tone for future McCoy Westerns, in that Indians were always portrayed sympathetically, and never as bloodthirsty savages.
 One notable McCoy feature for MGM was The Law of the Range (1928), in which he starred with Joan Crawford.

 The coming of talking pictures, and the temporary inability to record sound outdoors, resulted in MGM terminating its Tim McCoy series and McCoy returning once more to his ranch.
-In 1929 he was summoned back to Hollywood personally by Carl Laemmle of Universal Pictures, who insisted that McCoy star in the first talking western serial, The Indians Are Coming.
+In 1929 he was summoned back to Hollywood personally by Carl Laemmle of Universal Pictures, who insisted that McCoy star in the first talking Western serial, The Indians Are Coming.
 The serial was very successful.
 Later, in 1932, McCoy starred in Two Fisted Law with John Wayne and Walter Brennan.

 McCoy worked steadily in movies until 1936, when he left Hollywood, first to tour with the Ringling Brothers Circus and then with his own "wild west" show.
 The show was not a success; it was reported to have lost $300,000, $100,000 of which was McCoy's own money.
 It folded in Washington, D.C., and the cowboy performers were each given $5 and McCoy's thanks.
 The Indians on the show were returned to their respective reservations by the Bureau of Indian Affairs.

 McCoy was available for pictures again in 1938, and low-budget producers (including Maurice Conn and Sam Katzman) engaged him at his standard salary of $4,000 weekly, for eight films a year.
 In 1941 Buck Jones recruited McCoy to co-star in "The Rough Riders" series, alongside Jones and Raymond Hatton.
 The eight films, released by Monogram Pictures, were very popular, and might have continued but McCoy declined to renew his contract, opting to pursue other interests.